 When I first started my education here at Michigan as an undergraduate student five years ago, I was extremely concerned about how I would find my “community” of people at such a large school.
 As I help with preparations for this year’s Demo Day (March 27th!!!), I’m reminded of the wide array of projects I’ve seen Sling teams pursue.
 From trying to reinvent the Bakri balloon for low-and-middle income countries to a novel mechanism for dental ultrasound, my peers continue to forge ahead with exuberance, creativity and imagination.

 Three years ago when I took that phone call, I quickly realized I could help contribute to the empowerment of many more students and projects by starting Sling Health.
 On reflection, Sling Health has taught me about the power of a multidisciplinary environment in medical innovation, and I am able to use these experiences from multidisciplinary teams in health care as a medical student.
 As co-president of Sling Health this year, I am honored to have worked with our project team members, and I look forward to seeing what each group brings to the stage for Demo Day!

-Sudharsan is a first-year medical student at the University of Michigan Medical School.
-When he’s not cramming for his next exam, he’s probably working on a research project, dancing, or enjoying a cup of tea.
+Sudharsan is a third-year medical student at the University of Michigan Medical School.
+When he’s not cramming for USMLE Step 1 in the next two months, he’s probably running, sleeping, dancing, or enjoying a cup of tea.
 He can be followed on Twitter at @SudhuSan.